grelu.interpret.motifs#

 DNA sequence(s) as strings

-Trims the edges of a PWM based on information content.
+Trims the edges of a Position Weight Matrix (PWM) based on the information content of each position.

 Parameters: